 Last stop: Concord

-Drive your New Hampshire rental car to the state capital.
-With tons of shops, galleries, museums and historical sites, Concord is a tourist's playground.
+Concord is a tourist's playground.
 Catch a live performance at the Capitol Center for the Arts, then head downtown and visit the State House - a city icon that features a dome topped with a golden eagle.
 Hungry?
-Take a seat at the Granite Restaurant and Bar, the Barley House or any of the area's many other eateries.
+Take a seat at the Granite Restaurant and bar, the Barley House or any of the area's many other eateries.
 Bring the family over to the Canterbury Shaker Village, a museum that was once a Shaker community.
 Don't leave without first experiencing the cultural delights of McGowan Fine Art and the Mill Brook Gallery and Sculpture Garden.